-The table below sets forth information with respect to shares of common stock that may be issued under our equity compensation plans issued as of December 31, 2017:
+The table below sets forth information with respect to shares of common stock that may be issued under our equity compensation plans issued as of December 31, 2018:

-Plan Catagory Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants J Veighted-Average Exercise Price of Outstanding ptions, Warrants Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected Plan Category and Rights and Rights in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders (1)(2) 979,500 \$ 1.8156 268,967 Equity compensation plans not approved by security holders Total 979,500 \$ 1.8156 268,967
+Number of Securities to be Issued Upon Exercise of Outstanding eighted-Average Exercise Price of Outstanding Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Options, Warrants O ptions, Warrants Securities Reflected Plan Category and Rights and Rights in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders $(1)(2)(3)$ 2,979,500 \$ 1.82 1,010,448 Equity compensation plans not approved by security holders Total 2,979,500 \$ 1.82 1,010,448

-On May 5, 2010, our stockholders approved the 2010 Plan which, was subsequently amended and restated and approved by stockholders on April 24, 2011, further amended and approved by stockholders on May 6, 2013, and further amended and restated and approved by stockholders on May 24, 2016.
-The 2010 Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Plan is equal to 3,200,000 shares.
-At December 31, 2017, we had outstanding 979,500 stock options, subject to vesting, under the 2010 Plan.
-At December 31, 2017, there were 121,159 shares of Common Stock that were available for issuance pursuant to the 2010 Plan.

-On May 5, 2010, our stockholders approved the 2010 Directors' Equity Compensation Plan, which was subsequently amended and approved by our stockholders on May 6, 2013.
-The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 425,000.
-At December 31, 2017, there were no shares of our Common Stock outstanding pursuant to awards under the 2010 Directors' Equity Compensation Plan.
-At December 31, 2017, there were 147,808 shares of Common Stock that were available for issuance pursuant to the 2010 Directors Equity Compensation Plan.
+- On May 5, 2010, our stockholders approved the 2010 Plan which, was subsequently amended and restated and approved by stockholders on April 24, 2011, further amended and approved by stockholders on May 6, 2013, further amended and restated and approved by stockholders on May 24, 2016, and further amended and restated and approved by stockholders on May 23, 2018.
+The 2010 Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Plan is equal to 3,900,000 shares.
+At December 31, 2018, we had outstanding 679,500 stock options, subject to vesting, under the 2010 Plan.
+At December 31, 2018, there were 631,159 shares of Common Stock that were available for issuance pursuant to the 2010 Plan. - On May 5, 2010, our stockholders approved the 2010 Directors' Equity Compensation Plan, which was subsequently amended and approved by our stockholders on May 6, 2013, and further amended and restated and approved by stockholders on May 23, 2018.
+The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 675,000.
+At December 31, 2018, there were no shares of our Common Stock outstanding pursuant to awards under the 2010 Directors' Equity Compensation Plan.
+At December 31, 2018, there were 379,289 shares of Common Stock that were available for issuance pursuant to the 2010 Directors Equity Compensation Plan. - On April 12, 2018, our stockholders approved the 2018 Stock Incentive Plan.
+Subject to certain adjustments described therein, the maximum number of shares of the Company's common stock that may be issued pursuant to stock options awarded under the 2018 Stock Incentive Plan is 2,300,000 shares.
+All shares of common stock authorized for issuance under the 2018 Stock Incentive Plan have been reserved for the stock option granted to Mr. Karkus on February 2018